Skip to main content

 (quetiapine)

-Schizophrenia, bipolar disorder, depression 150 to 750 mg daily divided in 2 or 3 doses for schizophrenia; 200 to 400 mg twice daily for bipolar disorder; 300 mg twice daily for acute depressive bipolar disorder Seroquel coupons
+Schizophrenia, bipolar disorder, bipolar depression, and add-on treatment for depression 150 to 750 mg daily, divided into 2 or 3 doses for schizophrenia; 200 to 400 mg twice daily for bipolar disorder Seroquel coupons

-Vraylar (cariprazine) Schizophrenia, bipolar disorder 1.5 to 6 mg once daily Vraylar coupons
+Vraylar (cariprazine) Schizophrenia, bipolar disorder, bipolar depression, and add-on treatment for depression 1.5 to 6 mg once daily Vraylar coupons

 Zyprexa (olanzapine) Schizophrenia, bipolar disorder, treatment-resistant depression 5 to 20 mg daily Zyprexa coupons